Scroll to top

 Monday, Arts, Humanities

-Premodern Mediterranean and European arts and humanities.
+Premodern conversations in arts and humanities.
 Introductory video and conversation, with you and other participants studying and writing on Beowulf (700-1000), Poetic Edda (?-1000), Prose Edda (?-1220), and Heimskringla (1230).

 Tuesday, Civics, Ethics